 - 14 ounces coconut oil

-- 2 tablespoons essential oil lavender or citrus are great
+- 1-2 tablespoons essential oil, lavender or citrus are great

-Pour the lye solution into the warm coconut oil and stir by hand briefly.
-(Note: The lye and oils should both be about 100ºF at this point.)
+- Pour the lye solution into the warm coconut oil and stir by hand briefly.
+(Note: The lye and oils should both be about 100ºF when you combine them; you may need to allow the lye mixture to cool a bit.)

 Using this solid dish soap